ddrsmile/CarND-Advanced-Lane-Lines/README.md

 **<sub>ptransformer.py</sub>**

-`getPerspectiveTransform` was firstly used to calcuate `transform matrix M` with defined source, `src` the area to be transformed from, and destination, `dst` the area that we expect how `src` to be transformed.
+`getPerspectiveTransform` was firstly used to calculate `transform matrix M` with defined source, `src` the area to be transformed from, and destination, `dst` the area that we expect how `src` to be transformed.
 As the suggestion given by the instruction, it is good option that transform `src` into bird's-eye view as `dst`.
 Besides, I noticed that how `src` and `dst` are defined would influence on the final result, I eventually defined `src` and `dst` as follows:

 |src|dst|
 |---|---|